jp3tty/dungeon-dice/README.md

 - Collect treasure from chests
 - Higher dungeon levels offer more rewards but greater danger
 - Dragons offer the greatest rewards but pose significant risk

+### Game Flow and Pauses
+The game includes strategic pauses between phases to enhance your experience:

+- **Setup Phase Pause**: Review your starting party and dungeon state before the first monster encounter
+- **Monster Phase Pause**: Analyze combat results and remaining monsters before collecting loot
+- **Loot Phase Pause**: Review treasure gained and remaining items before the next phase
+- **Dragon Phase Pause**: Assess dragon battle results before regrouping (only when dragons are present)
+- **Between Delve Pause**: Review your progress and prepare for the next delve (except after the final delve)

+Each pause shows a clear phase completion message and allows you to review the current game state.
+Simply press **Enter** when you're ready to continue to the next phase.
+The screen automatically clears between phases for a clean presentation.

 ## Project Structure